Data Sharing Certifications (NIH)

-The IRB needs four things as part of a request for institutional certification:
+The IRB needs five things as part of a request for Institutional Certification:

 - All applicable IRB numbers for studies that collected (or will collect) the data to be shared, and the samples that generated the data, if applicable

-- If large-scale genomic data sharing is involved (see website above), and the data is generated under an NIH-funded study, include the date range during which the samples were collected (or state that all samples will be collected propspectively)
+- If large-scale genomic data is involved (see website above), and the data to be shared was or will be generated under an NIH-funded grant, include the date range during which the samples were collected (or state that all samples will be collected propspectively)

 - Copies of all consent form versions used to collect the samples/data to be shared (or the draft consent form, for a new study)

-- A pre-filled copy of the institutional certification, with the investigator's draft answers to the questions about how data use should be limited (if at all).
+- A pre-filled copy of the institutional certification (or two certifications, if samples were collected both prior to and after the NIH genomic data sharing policy update), with the investigator's draft answers to the questions about how data use should be limited (if at all).
 Answers should be based on the consent form(s) the subjects signed.

 In rare cases, the IRB may need to request an amendment to an existing study to revise the scope of HIPAA/consent waivers.
 Or, the IRB may may determine that data sharing is not consistent with the consent forms the subjects signed.
 If this occurs for a study that already took place, you will will need to discuss next steps with your NIH representative.